ojobabs/Data-Science-Cookbook/PySpark/From-SAS-to-PySpark.md

 ```
 More here: [Pyspark joins by example](http://www.learnbymarketing.com/1100/pyspark-joins-by-example/)
 ### Using a User Defined Function UDF in PySpark
-Here an example of an UDF
+Here an example of an UDF.
+- `aux00` is the input table
+- `aux01` is the output table
+-
 ```python
 %pyspark
 def def_status(class_description):